 SUPPLY CHAIN MANAGEMENT...has been developed to provide a basic understanding of the planning and control of materials into, through, and out of organizations.
-In addition, those who want to become certified by APICS need a fundamentals course to learn about the material planning and control system.
+In addition, those who want to become certified by APICS need a fundamentals course to learn about the materialplanning and control system.
 This course will provide a basis for further study leading to certification.

-WORD 2013 - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, formatting, and printing documents, creating basic diagrams, and applying these concepts to produce usable documents.
-This course is offered in a self-paced format.
+WORD - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, navigating, and formatting the content of multi-page documents.